Skip to main content

 • Rub the whole chicken with your favorite seasonings.

-• Drink the beer until the can is one-third of the way full, then ram it up into the chicken cavity.
+• Drink the beer until the can is one-third of the way full, then ram it into the chicken cavity.

-If your chicken pieces have both the skin and bones, there’s a process that will get you the best results.
+If your chicken pieces have both skin and bones, there’s a process that will get you the best results.

 • Before grilling, rub the chicken in some of your favorite seasonings.

-• Bring your grill up to high heat, then season the grates with a healthy portion of oil to keep the chicken from sticking.
+• Bring your grill to high heat, then season the grates with a healthy portion of oil to keep the chicken from sticking.

 • Flip the chicken to the skinless side.
 If you’re grilling with propane, move the chicken to one side and turn off the burners underneath using indirect heat.
-Then cover the grill with the lid.
+Then, cover the grill with the lid.
 If you’re grilling with charcoal, simply flip the chicken and continue to grill uncovered.

-Boneless Skinless
+Boneless skinless

 • Before grilling, rub the chicken with a little cooking oil and your favorite seasonings.
 Be sure not to use too much oil to start a grease fire in your grill.